"Operation Accelerate": Meals on Wheels Yolo County Keeps Nutrition Rolling

 • More stability and efficiency: no MOW Yolo staff member now earns less than a $17.50/hour “living wage” for Yolo County, and competitive, market-rate compensation has been introduced for all other positions, encouraging dedicated employees to stay with the organization, and attracting new top talent to join the team.
 Embracing technology also encourages staff nimbleness, makes volunteer roles less burdensome, and elevates outcomes for the seniors dependent upon our services.
 These investments already are paying off, with 20% more seniors receiving meals countywide just since January.
 However, sustenance of these advancements is dependent upon community generosity.

-So much uplift in just the first one-third of the year; consider what local, struggling seniors can experience nutritionally and socially the rest of this year with your support on the Big Day of Giving for MOW Yolo’s $75,000 goal?
-They await your gift now at www.bigdayofgiving.org/mowyolo.
+So much uplift in just the first one-third of the year; consider what local, struggling seniors can experience nutritionally and socially the rest of this year with your support?
+They await your gifts of funds at www.mowyolo/donate, or time at www.mowyolo.org/volunteer-opportunities.

 Don't forget to "Like" our page on Facebook to get the latest updates: https://www.facebook.com/mowyolo